Simple and tight device-independent security proofs: Introduction

 The idea of basing the security of cryptographic protocols (QKD especially) on the violation of Bell inequalities originates in the celebrated work of Ekert~\cite{ekert1991quantum}.
-Later, Mayers and Yao~\cite{mayers1998quantum} recognised that by using Bell inequalities the underlying devices must not be trusted.
-Barrett \textit{et al.}~\cite{barrett2005no} were the first to combine both ideas together and derive a proof of security for QKD in the device-independent scenario.
+Later, Mayers and Yao~\cite{mayers1998quantum} recognized that devices maximally violating a Bell inequality (they considered a variant of the CHSH inequality) could be fully characterized, up to local degrees of freedom, and thus need not be trusted a priori.
+Barrett \textit{et al.}~\cite{barrett2005no} were the first to combine both ideas together and derive a proof of security for QKD in the DI scenario.
 Their security proof holds even in the presence of a super-quantum adversary, limited only by the non-signalling principle.
-The protocol of~\cite{barrett2005no}, however, could not tolerate any amount of noise and produced just one secret bit when using the device many times.
+The protocol of~\cite{barrett2005no}, however, could not tolerate any amount of noise and produced just one secret bit when using the device many times (i.e. the key rate is zero).

 Following these initial works a long line of research~\cite{acin2006bell,acin2006efficient,scarani2006secrecy,acin2007device,masanes2009universally,pironio2009device,hanggi2010efficient,hanggi2010device,masanes2011secure,masanes2014full} led to protocols, and proof techniques, that establish non-vanishing key rates with a positive noise tolerance in the i.i.d.\@ setting, against quantum or super-quantum adversaries (the former typically leading to better rates and noise tolerance).
-Most relevant for our work are the results of Pironio \textit{et al.}\@~\cite{pironio2009device}, where security of a DIQKD protocol was proven in the asymptotic limit, i.e., when the device is used $n\rightarrow\infty$ times, and under the i.i.d.\@ assumption described above.
-Their protocol is based on the CHSH inequality~\cite{clauser1969proposed}.
-To the best of our knowledge, they provide the best known rates under these assumptions.
+Most relevant for our work are the results of~\cite{pironio2009device}, where security of a DIQKD protocol was proven in the asymptotic limit, i.e., when the device is used $n\rightarrow\infty$ times, and under the i.i.d.\@ assumption described above.
+Their protocol is based on the CHSH inequality~\cite{clauser1969proposed}, and their analysis shows that it achieves the best possible rates under these assumptions.

+For the more challenging scenario presented by the non-i.i.d.\@ setting, security was first established in~\cite{vazirani2014fully}; see also~\cite{reichardt2013classical}, who give a secure protocol but with vanishing rate and no noise tolerance.
+A more recent proof of security by Miller and Shi~\cite{miller2014robust} is closest to our results in that it bounds the amount of entropy generated in the protocol in a round-by-round fashion, similar in spirit (but technically very different) from our use of the EAT (see Section~\ref{sec:eat-thm} for a description).
+The security proofs of the existing works are quite complex and achieve relatively low key rates and noise tolerance (if any).